Reading & Phonics

 - Teach them to seek information and learn from what they read

 - Encourage them to use their reading skills as an integral part of their learning across the curriculum

 - Read regularly to children so as to model good practice in reading

 - Provide a rich literacy environment, with book corners in every classroom and central library area for whole school use.

-- Organise Library Bus visits through the year, organise yearly World Book Day activities and hold Spellbinding Book Club for Year 5 and 6
+- Organise Library Bus visits through the year, organise yearly World Book Day activities and hold Spellbinding Book Clubs.

 - Phoneme – the smallest unit of sound as it is spoken.

 - Grapheme – a written symbol that represents a sound (phoneme) that’s either one letter or a sequence of letters

 - Digraph – two letters that work together to make the same sound (ch, sh, ph)